Malcom Glenn is a writer, speaker, organizational consultant, and public policy and communications specialist.

 Malcom is a member of the board of trustees for the CTA Foundation, a national foundation affiliated with the Consumer Technology Association and supports programs disability and senior inclusion, as well as a member of the board of directors for the World Institute on Disability, a nonprofit that works to fully integrate people with disabilities into their communities.
 He's on the advisory board for the Chamber of Progress, a coalition focused on ensuring that tech innovation is equitable for all Americans, and he's on the board directors for BUILD Metro DC, an organization that helps high school students from low-income backgrounds learn entrepreneurship skills.
-Malcom is also a member of the Council on Criminal Justice, a board member for Communitas America, and he's completed fellowships for the Transatlantic Digital Debates program, a joint venture of New America in the US and the Global Public Policy Institute in Germany, the American Council of Young Political Leaders, and Securing America's Future Energy (SAFE).
+Malcom is also a member of the Council on Criminal Justice, a board member for Communitas America, and he's completed fellowships for the Transatlantic Digital Debates program, the American Council of Young Political Leaders, and Securing America's Future Energy (SAFE).

 Malcom is a former executive communications manager at Google in Mountain View, CA, where he developed strategic communications for two of Google’s Chief Financial Officers, the head of the company's Access and Energy practice, as well as their respective leadership teams.